tubalainen/frigate/README.md

 ## Installing

+### Software requirements
+* Frigate NVR requires you to have a working MQTT broker such as Mosquitto.
+You can find Mosquitto in the Home Assistant addon store or install in stand-a-lone.
+* Frigate only runs under a Linux environment and it is currently only running in a stand-a-lone docker container.
+For more info on the Docker installation please consult  [Docker install](#docker) for details.

 ### HassOS Addon
 HassOS users can install via the addon repository.
 Frigate requires that an MQTT server be running.
 1. Navigate to Supervisor > Add-on Store > Repositories